smithy-lang/smithy/docs/source/1.0/spec/core/model.rst

 *Property bindings* associate top-level members of input or output shapes with resource properties.
-The match occurs through a match between member name and property name by default. :ref:`property-trait`'s name property can be used to specify a property name when the member name is a mismatch.
+The match occurs through a match between member name and property name by default.

 .. tabs::